chrismacp/chrismacp.github.io/_posts/2019-07-14-50-years-since-we-walked-on-the-moon.md

 ---

 The 50th anniversary of one our civilisation's greatest achievements is only days away.
-Neil Armstrong and Buzz Aldrin took our first ever steps on a body other than the earth by stepping onto the Moon's surface in the Sea of Tranquillity on the 21th of July 1969 at 02:56:15 UTC, while Michael Collins remained in Moon orbit overhead.
+Neil Armstrong and Buzz Aldrin took our first ever steps on a body other than the Earth by stepping onto the Moon's surface in the Sea of Tranquillity on the 21th of July 1969 at 02:56:15 UTC, while Michael Collins remained in Moon orbit overhead.

+{% include figure image_path="/assets/images/50-years-since-we-walked-on-the-moon/apollo_11_insignia.png" alt="Apollo 11 Mission Patch" caption="Apollo 11 Mission Patch" %}

 There are obviously plenty of resources about this monumental event but as it's a major anniversary some new stuff has popped up which I have been enjoying.